News flash! Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 This is the first of three installments of our business resiliency best practices, covering responses to an active crisis.
 Part two will address components of a post-crisis recovery.
 Part three will outline preparedness elements to have in place before a crisis.

-The COVID-19 pandemic has exposed the vulnerabilities of organizations to withstand a major business interruption.
+The COVID-19 pandemic exposed the vulnerabilities of organizations to withstand a major business interruption.
 While a global pandemic is certainly a unique circumstance – never before have so many businesses and individuals globally faced the same existential crisis – the likelihood of another interruption is a matter of when, and not if it will occur.

 When a crisis transpires, an organization’s response must address the crisis while preventing negative reputational impacts, protecting current and future business deals, and sustaining employee morale.
 Guide your business toward resiliency by implementing the items outlined.